cosmos/ibc-rs/.changelog/unreleased/breaking-changes/761-refactor-chain-id-abstraction.md

-- Enhance `ChainId` abstraction to achieve a more precise and optimized approach in creating and validating chain identifiers.
+- Enhancements and fixes to `ChainId` impls and validation.
   ([#761](https://github.com/cosmos/ibc-rs/issues/761))